 There are numerous different reasons why you might want to do a background check on someone.
 Perhaps you’re looking to find long-lost friends or relatives, or maybe you need help determining whether that new neighbor is a threat to you or your children.
 Whatever your purpose, an online background checking service will help you uncover the truth in a matter of minutes.

 But how exactly do you go about doing a background check?
 In this article, we will tell you everything you need to know, including what type of information you can expect to uncover, as well as how to make the most of your background check.
-Choosing the right service from among the crowded market can be tough, but with our four recommendations, you can remain confident in your search results.
+Choosing the right service from among the crowded market can be tough, but with our three recommendations, you can remain confident in your search results.
 Everything you’ve ever wanted to know about how to do a background check is right here in this article, so read on!

 What Exactly Is a Background Check?